-Once you start cooking, stir fry recipes like this one move FAST.
+Once you start cooking, stir fry recipes like this one (and my similarly quick and easy Zucchini Stir Fry) move FAST.

 - Be sure you read the recipe all the way through so you know which steps come in quick succession.

 - Take time to prep and measure everything ahead of time, including the sauce.
 You’ll thank yourself later (really, you will).

 What to Serve with Teriyaki Chicken

 One of a stir fry’s best qualities is that it is inherently a one-pan meal (thank you built-in protein and vegetables).

 - Cauliflower Rice.
 For those in need of a more low-carb option.
 (A blend of cauliflower rice and brown rice is great too).

 - Noodles.
 A fun twist!
 To make teriyaki chicken stir fry with noodles, cook soba (whole grain!) or rice noodles on the side while the chicken and vegetables are sautéing.
 You can also use whole wheat spaghetti noodles (no offense, Italy, but these are great in stir fry).
 Toss the cooked noodles with the chicken and vegetables at the very end.

 - To Store.
 Store cooked leftovers in an airtight storage container in the refrigerator for up to 4 days.

 - To Freeze.
 Let cooked teriyaki chicken cool completely, then transfer to an airtight freezer-safe container (I like to press a sheet of plastic over the top to deter freezer burn).
 Place in the freezer for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 - To Reheat.
 Rewarm gently in the microwave or on the stovetop over low heat, with a splash of water or chicken broth to thin the sauce as needed.